Yogesh-10/ultimate-developer-resource/javascript/js-deep-dive.md

 console.log(window.x); // 10
 ```

-## 6. undefined vs not defined in JS
+## 6. UNDEFINED VS NOTDEFINED IN JS

 - In first phase (memory allocation) JS assigns each variable a placeholder called **undefined**.
 - **undefined** is when memory is allocated for the variable, but no value is assigned yet.